Best Medicare Advantage Plans in Arkansas (2026)

 Best Arkansas HMO Medicare Advantage Providers

-There are eight HMO Medicare Advantage plans from five providers available in Arkansas, six of which have $0 monthly premiums.
-Out-of-pocket costs for HMO plans in the state vary from $3,350 to $6,750, averaging $5,841 per year.
-Star ratings average 3.56 across all plans, with four earning 4 stars or higher.
-All plans include enhanced Part D prescription drug coverage.
+Arkansas has eight HMO Medicare Advantage plans from five providers, with maximum out-of-pocket costs ranging from $3,350 to $6,750 and an average of $5,841 per year.
+Six of the eight plans charge $0 per month.
+The average CMS rating is 3.56 stars across all plans, with four plans rated 4 stars or above.
+All plans include enhanced Part D coverage.

-• Essence Healthcare offers one plan at $0 monthly premium, providing the state’s lowest $3,350 maximum out-of-pocket limit and an impressive 4.5-star rating.
+• Essence Healthcare has one plan at $0 monthly premium, the state's lowest $3,350 maximum out-of-pocket limit and a 4.5-star CMS rating.

-• Cigna HealthCare also offers a single $0 premium plan, earning a solid 4.0-star rating with an average out-of-pocket limit of $4,778.
+• Cigna HealthCare also provides a single $0 premium plan.
+It has a 4.0-star rating and an average out-of-pocket limit of $4,778.

 Essence Healthcare4.50$0$3,35014.75